YaleSTC/yalestc.github.io/previous.md

 - [Mailman Roster](https://github.com/YaleSTC/mailman_roster)
   - This app syncs a roster of STs with their college and queue mailman lists.

-The following projects are no-longer actively developed or maintained and have available repos for historical purposes only:
+The following projects are no-longer actively developed or maintained, and have available repos for historical purposes only:

 - [Course Placement Management](https://github.com/YaleSTC/course_placement_management)
   - This app was written for the Yale math department course placement process.
 It is no longer maintained.